open-component-model/ocm-k8s-toolkit/docs/adr/localization.md

 spec:
   target:
     name: my-helm-chart
-    kind: Resource
-  # source is a resource in the same component as the target resource and contains the localization config
+  # config is a resource in the same component as the target resource and contains the localization config
   config:
     name: my-helm-chart-localization
     kind: ResourceConfig